Mrnice98/BossingInfo/README.md

 - Currently The plugin has partial support for:
   `Kraken`  `Abyssal Sire`  `Vet'ion`  `Barrows`
      **These bosses use uniqe mechanics which could lead to innaccurate idle time & exact kill times. please report any issues*
+     **all four of these bosses are being looked into and should shortly be added to "full support"*

 - Currently The plugin does not have support for: